HSLdevcom/hsl-map-publisher/README.md

 In production everything runs from a docker container that takes care of all dependencies and environment setup.

+## Development
+If ticket zone regions are changed, remember to update [ticket-zones-polygons.json](./src/components/map/ticket-zones-polygons.json) to reflect the new zones !

 ### Dependencies

 Install dependencies: